In the guide

 Where a delivery charge applies, you must inform the consumer of this fact as well as stating the amount of the charge.
 You must also provide information about the arrangements for delivery, including the time by which you will deliver the goods.

-For distance contracts and off-premises contracts (contracts agreed away from the trader's business premises - in a consumer's home, for example) where the consumer has the right to cancel, you must provide information about the procedures for exercising the right to cancel.
+For distance contracts (online, over the telephone, etc) and off-premises contracts (those agreed away from the trader's business premises - in a consumer's home, for example) where the consumer has the right to cancel, you must provide information about the procedures for exercising the right to cancel.

 In cases where you cannot reasonably calculate delivery charges in advance, you need only inform the consumer that there will be a delivery charge.
 However, such cases are likely to be rare - for example, where a trader does not normally arrange delivery but agrees to do so as a one-off arrangement with an individual consumer.Back to top

-When & how must the information be given?
+When and how must the information be given?

 If most or all consumers will have to pay a delivery charge (because you do not offer free collection, for example, or you only offer this service from a limited range of locations), then the price of the goods is the price including delivery.